 with doctor approval.
 But I don't see any improvement significantly.
 I'm

-thinking of trying your product.
+thinking of trying the product that you sell.
 The vitamin company I buy from claims

 they use non chemical extraction to about 10 - 40% L-dopa.